kenkyusha/cv_position/README.md

 tar -xvzf [horizontal.tar.gz, vertical.tar.gz, cross.tar.gz]
 ```
 ### Network architecture
 The original PoseNet has 12,431,685 trainable parameters, training it takes awhile.
-I want to show that with much smaller network it is possible to achieve comparable results as reported in the [paper](https://www.mad.tf.fau.de/files/2018/07/Evaluation-Criteria-for-Inside-Out-Indoor-Positioning-Systems-based-on-Machine-Learning.pdf).
+My belief is that the deep CNN used is not learning exactly what is tasked and with much smaller network it is possible to achieve comparable results as reported in the [paper](https://www.mad.tf.fau.de/files/2018/07/Evaluation-Criteria-for-Inside-Out-Indoor-Positioning-Systems-based-on-Machine-Learning.pdf).
 **smallNet** consist of fewer convolutional layers has 3,218,279 trainable parameters.

 <p align="center">